-DeLaet battled through back pain at PGA Championship for his best major finish
+Graham DeLaet played through pain at PGA Championship for best major finish

 A sore back left Graham DeLaet unsure if he’d even be able to tee off at the PGA Championship.
 Instead, he recorded one of the best performances of his career.

 DeLaet, of Weyburn, Sask., finished Sunday’s final round tied for seventh at Quail Hollow golf course in Charlotte, N.C.
-It was his best result in one of golf’s four majors and just four shots back of winner Justin Thomas.
+It was his best result in one of golf’s four majors and landed him just four shots back of winner Justin Thomas.

-DeLaet said he was competing despite suffering from an ongoing back injury that flares up a couple of times a year, but the 35-year-old rallied to shoot 68 and 69 over the tournament’s final two rounds, the same weekend score as Thomas.
+DeLaet said he was competing despite suffering from an unresolved back injury that flares up a couple of times a year, but the 35-year-old rallied to shoot 68 and 69 over the tournament’s final two rounds, the same weekend score as Thomas.

 He said focusing his health rather than his score actually helped him.

-“When I was out there, I wasn’t really thinking about where I was at on the leaderboard, I was just trying to get through.
-From a mental standpoint it was actually kind of beneficial,” he said Monday.
-“Physically obviously I would have liked to have been healthy, but I kept my mind in a pretty good spot.”
+“When I was out there, I wasn’t really thinking about where I was at on the leaderboard.
+I was just trying to get through.
+From a mental standpoint, it was actually kind of beneficial,” he said on Monday.
+“Physically, obviously, I would have liked to have been healthy, but I kept my mind in a pretty good spot.”

 Although DeLaet was in one of the final groups Sunday at a major for the first time in his career, he felt as though he belonged.

 “There was a weird calmness about me, even on Saturday night,” he said.
-“If I could shoot 5 or 6 under, which was possible, but difficult (on Sunday), I would have had a chance to win a major.
+“If I could shoot five or six under, which was possible, but difficult [on Sunday], I would have had a chance to win a major.
 Even knowing that, I felt good.”

 Physically, DeLaet felt better thanks to the efforts of Dr. Craig Davies, a Canadian conditioning coach and trainer who is based out of Orlando and has been working with DeLaet since 2011.